 (b) in respect of an incapacitated licensee, the spouse or de facto partner of the licensee, within the meaning of clause 1(1)(d) or 2(1)(d) as is relevant, of the licensee,

-may, with the written permission of the Registrar, conduct the business of that licensee for such period not exceeding 3 months as is specified in the written permission notwithstanding that he is not otherwise qualified to hold a licence.
+may, with the written permission of the Commissioner, conduct the business of that licensee for such period not exceeding 3 months as is specified in the written permission notwithstanding that he is not otherwise qualified to hold a licence.

-(2) The Registrar shall not give his written permission for the purposes of subclause (1) unless —
+(2) The Commissioner shall not give his written permission for the purposes of subclause (1) unless —

-(a) the Registrar receives an application in writing signed by the person seeking to carry on the business; and
+(a) the Commissioner receives an application in writing signed by the person seeking to carry on the business; and

-(b) the Registrar is satisfied that the person is of good character and repute and fit to be concerned temporarily in the management and control of the deceased or incapacitated licensee’s business and that it is in the interests of that business that the person should be so concerned.
+(b) the Commissioner is satisfied that the person is of good character and repute and fit to be concerned temporarily in the management and control of the deceased or incapacitated licensee’s business and that it is in the interests of that business that the person should be so concerned.

 (3) While a person carries on the business of a deceased or incapacitated licensee pursuant to this clause he is deemed to be a licensee and the holder of a current triennial certificate and the business is deemed to have carried on without interruption by reason of the death or incapacity.

 [Clause 5 amended by No. 28 of 2003 s.
-183(4).]
+183(4); No. 58 of 2010 s.
+176.]

 Division 2 — Disqualification